plone/documentation/docs/i18n-l10n/use-an-external-translation-service.md

 The `plone.app.multilingual` product that turns Plone into a multilingual-content site supports a pluggable way to hook any translation service into Plone.

-To do so, one has to implement a utility that implements a `IExternalTranslationService` interface.
+To do so, one has to implement a utility that implements an `IExternalTranslationService` interface.

 This utility class must implement the `IExternalTranslationService` interface from `plone.app.multilingual.interfaces` and it should provide at least these methods and an attribute: